 So you’ve inherited a stamp collection from Uncle Bob and you don’t know what to do with it?
+How to sell my stamp collection?
 Well, don’t despair!
 This article will help you to decide the best way to go about selling the stamps (if you decide you don’t want to become a collector yourself, of course).

 There are four primary ways of selling a stamp collection.
 First of all, you can try selling to another collector.
 However, very few people go this route.
 Why?
 Well, because it requires that you have a basic working knowledge of the value of your collection to begin with–if you’ve inherited a collection from a relative, you may have no idea what exactly it is you possess.
 Also, selling to a collector requires you to have a private collector ready and willing to buy exactly what you have, at that precise moment in time, and for the right price–you may have no idea where to find such a collector.